mohitCodz/mohitCodz/README.md

 - ### **Guess The Number Game**:
 - **C++**-based **Guess The Number Game**
 - ### **Simple Calculator**:
-- A simple calculator which can solve basic problems very easily.
+- A simple calculator which can solve basic problems fast very easily.
 ---

 ## 🌐 Connect with Me: